boutros/matsu/README.md

 ## Status

-Everything is ALPHA and subject to change.
-That said, I'm begining to become reasonably satisfied with the DSL syntax as it is now.
+I'm using matsu in my own applications, but the DSL syntax might still change somewhat.
+Any feedback appreciated.

 ## Installation
-There's a snapshot version on clojars.
 Add the following to your project.clj:
 ```
-[matsu "0.1.0-SNAPSHOT"]
+[matsu "0.1.0"]
 ```
 ## Usage